Oryzone/OryzoneBoilerplateBundle/Resources/doc/index.md

         );
     }

+### Step 4 (optional).
+Configure Google Analytics ###
+Google analytics is disabled by default.
+You can easily enable it by passing your analytics id within the variable "bp_analytics_id".
+Otherwise i suggest you to set this variable directy in your configuration file among the twig global variables.
+This way you have the opportunity to specify an id on the environments you prefer to: for example you may want to not use analytics on development but to use it in production, so just add the following lines on your `config_prod.yml` file

+    twig:
+        globals:
+            bp_analytics_id: UAXXXXXXXX1

 Create your own mighty templates as extensions
 ----------------------------------------------
 Now comes the most enjoying part, you've successfully installed the bundle and you're ready to go.
 Everything starts with a twig template.
 If you want to create a new HTML5 powered template you've only to extend the `OryzoneBoilerplateBundle::html5.html.twig` template.
 So you need to put the following line at the beginning of yout template: